 Our experienced trial attorneys will meet with you free of charge to discuss the facts of your case and help you decide if a lawsuit is appropriate in your situation.
 Feel free to call (800) 641-0098 to speak with one of our experienced trial attorneys.

-Our experienced personal injury attorneys at Childers, Schleuter & Smith, LLC handle serious motor vehicle accidents on a regular basis.
-If you have been injured in an automobile or trucking collision, contact us for a free case evaluation.
+Our experienced personal injury attorneys at Childers, Schleuter & Smith, LLC handle serious motor vehicle accidents, dangerous drugs and defective medical devices on a regular basis.
+If you have been injured and have questions about your rights, contact us for a free case evaluation.